profplump/MacOS/PhotosSnapshot/Readme.md

 `-f 10`

 --date-format
-: A DateFormatter format string for use in naming snapshot folders.
-Default: yyyy-MM-dd_hh-mm-ss
+: A DateFormatter template for use in naming snapshot folders.
+Default: yyyy-MM-dd_HH-mm-ss

 `-d yyyy-MM-dd`